 When you work remotely, you are no longer restrained by the office’s timetable.
-This is fantastic as you can save time by not dealing with heavy traffic, for example.
-Yet, having so much free time can be confusing.
-If you are feeling overwhelmed, you can write down all the tasks you would like to complete by the end of the day.
+If you are feeling overwhelmed by the lack of structure, write down all the tasks you would like to complete by the end of the day.
 You can also schedule coffee or lunchtime breaks.
 And remember that you won’t be able to finish everything you’d like to in a single day, so establish a proper finish time.
 This way, you won’t have issues unplugging for the day.

 5. Cut out distractions

-Typically, when you are at home, you are close to the possessions you use to spend your leisure time: your TV, books, games, musical instruments, etc. A good idea is to maintain a safe distance.
-You should keep your favorite books and games as far away as possible from your workspace, inside a cabinet for example.
-Or, if you spend a considerable amount of time on social media, you could temporarily block specific pages which can become a source of distraction.
+Typically, when you are at home, you are close to the objects you use to spend your leisure time: your TV, books, games, musical instruments, etc. A good idea is to maintain a safe distance.
+You should keep these leisure tools far away as possible from your workspace, inside a cabinet for example.
+Or, if you spend a considerable amount of time on social media, you could temporarily block specific sites that can become a source of distraction.

 6. Stay organized and clean

 Disorganization drains your energy and time.
-People who work at home in cluttered spaces spend extra time looking for lost items such as paperwork, stationery, tools, keys, etc. Similarly, if you keep a disorganized database, it will be difficult to find information whenever you or your colleagues need it.
-The extra time you spend sorting through the mess adds up quickly, shortening your productivity, and stressing you out.
+People who work at home in cluttered spaces spend extra time looking for lost items such as paperwork, stationery, tools, keys, etc. The extra time you spend sorting through the mess adds up quickly, shortening your productivity and stressing you out.
 Being organized is crucial to managing your time and efficiency.
 Always try to work in a clean and organized space.
 Leave your workspace organized at night so you can work with no major setbacks as you begin your day.

 7. Be humorous

 These are challenging times.
-Many people including you and your colleagues might be experiencing uncertainty and the pressure of making things work long distance.
 So, try to add a bit of humor to the situation.
-For instance, if you are spending a good deal of time communicating via email or other virtual spaces, send a smiley face or two.
+If you are spending a good deal of time communicating via email or other virtual spaces, send a smiley face or two.
 Emojis will soften any situation or put a smile on your coworkers’ faces.